Pocket/content-monorepo/README.md

 pnpm dev --filter=prospect-api
 ```

-Note the GraphQL endpoints can be reached on the ip:port shown at startup.
-Each schema can be accessed by add a suffix like:
+Note that the GraphQL endpoints can be reached on the ip:port shown at startup.
+For example, `curated-corpus-api` can be reached at:
 http://127.0.0.1:4025
 http://127.0.0.1:4025/admin